Project WHAT! We're Here And Talking

 In order to work with Project WHAT!, at least one of your parents MUST have been incarcerated at some point in your life, and YOU must be willing to speak publicly about how their incarceration affected your life.
 These are PAID part-time positions.
 Pay starts at $8/hour for the summer training.
 If you complete the summer training, you will be paid $10/hour at the beginning of the school year, and can work your way up to $12/hour.
 A one-year commitment is required.
 Download a recruitment flyer here.

-We are currently hiring!
+We are currently hiring San Francisco youth!
 Download the application here.
-Applications are due by Wednesday, May 1, 2013.
+Applications are due by Friday, June 7, 2013.

 Project WHAT!
 Research Summary (PDF, published March 2007)